wilzbach/storyscript/README.rst

 StoryScript
 ###########
-StoryScript is a language for orchestrating microservices in an algorithmic program.
+StoryScript is an high-level language that can be used to orchestrate microservices in an algorithmic way.

 What does that mean?
 That you can do things like this::